 The servicer will upload a copy of the executed loan modification to the borrower file within 30 days of execution and no later than 60 days via USDA LINC.
-Additionally, the servicer must upload notification that if the modification was not executed by the borrower via USDA LINC.
+If loan modification was not executed Additionally, the servicer must uploads notification that if the modification was not executed byto the borrower file via USDA LINC.